-Metabolism is the chemical processes that occur within each and every living organism to maintain life.
-It encompasses the entire process of food intake, digestion and conversion into energy with the help of oxygen inhaled by our respiratory system.
+Metabolism is the sum of chemical processes that occur within each and every living organism to maintain life.
+It encompasses the entire process of food intake, digestion, and conversion into energy with the help of oxygen inhaled by our respiratory system.
 The energy is distributed throughout the body, into the skeletal muscles and the vital organs.
-The entire process is regulated by a precise production and circulation of hormones.
+The entire process is regulated by the precise production and circulation of hormones.

 How does aging affect metabolism?

-With aging, the production of these hormones declines, resulting in reduced metabolism, poor energy, and nutrients supply to cells, and subsequent deterioration of organs and their functioning ability.
+With aging, the production of these hormones declines, resulting in reduced metabolism, poor energy, and nutrient supply to cells, and subsequent deterioration of organs and their functioning ability.

-With aging and disruption of normal metabolism, normal body fat composition and storage also becomes altered.
+With aging and disruption of normal metabolism, normal body fat composition and storage also become altered.
 This leads to increased abdominal obesity.
-Abdominal obesity is more dangerous than limbs obesity as many vital organs lie underneath the abdomen.
+Abdominal obesity is more dangerous than limb obesity as many vital organs lie underneath the abdomen.

 Proinflammatory cytokines released by aging cells or immune cells can also interfere with insulin production and increase the number of senescent cells.
 Adiponectin is another metabolic regulator that is derived from adipose tissue and is associated with aging.
 This hormone is increased in lean individuals or those following calorie-restricted diets.
 An increase in adiponectin has also been observed in centenarians and long-lived mouse mutants.

 Aging is a complex process, still under study.
 Many theories exist which try to explain the physiology behind aging.
-Mitochondrial dysfunction is one of the major widely renown theory.
+Mitochondrial dysfunction is one of the major widely renowned theories.
 According to it, mitochondrial dysfunction releases reactive oxygen species (ROS), which can cause oxidative damage to macromolecules.

 There are also some studies to back this theory.
 The studies found mice with mitochondrial dysfunction to undergo accelerated aging, impaired mitochondrial function, and sarcopenia.

 Study findings also found a significant correlation between insulin resistance, glucose tolerance, and mitochondrial activity.
-The theory is still under research, and more extensive studies are required to prove the validity of this theory.
+The theory is still under research, and more extensive studies are required to prove its validity.